Applying and obtaining a mortgage is an intricate process. There is a lot going on behind the scenes that you might not be aware of.

 Take Two: Application sent to loan processing.

 Take Three: Application goes to the underwriting department.

 Sounds as easy as one, two, three, but there is so much more.
 Underwriting in itself refers to the process that leads to final approval or denial of your loan.
 It’s a process that involves lenders to verify your assets in order to be considered for approval.

 The loan program you apply for determines which method the underwriter uses; the government agency or secondary market for your mortgage program or the lender’s guidelines.

-Open communication is important here, so make sure that you are available and responsive during this time; plan on checking your email multiple times a day, every single day and making sure you are available to accept phone calls.
-If everything goes smoothly, underwriting can be done in as little as three days.
+While you are waiting for the underwriter, it’s important to have a line of open communication is important here, so make sure that you are available and responsive during this time; plan on checking your email multiple times a day, every single day and making sure you are available to accept phone calls.

-Although the documents required are based on loan type, typically the documents being verified are tax returns, W-2’s, bank statements and pay stubs.
+Although the documents required are based on the loan type, typically the documents being verified are tax returns, W-2’s, bank statements and pay stubs.
 Don’t be surprised if the underwriter asks you to explain recent deposits or transactions.
-You may know where a deposit came from or what transaction was made, but your underwriter does not.
 This will make their life easier and speed up the process of getting you into your home as quickly as possible.